 In this age group, certain kidney disorders may cause swelling in the abdomen; these include:

 Hydronephrosis (accumulation of water and swelling of the kidney)

 Polycystic Kidney disease (presence of multiple, small, and large swellings in the kidney)

 Wilm’s tumor ( a type of cancer in the kidney)

 Nephrotic syndrome is a disease of the kidney wherein there is a massive loss of proteins in urine (normally, proteins are preserved by the kidneys).
 The massive loss of proteins in urine is usually accompanied by the retention of water and salt by the body.
-This cause edema (swelling, due to collection of water in cavities and tissues in the body).
-About 20% of cases of nephritic syndrome have onset between 2-3 years of life.
+This causes edema (swelling, due to the collection of water in cavities and tissues in the body).
+About 20% of cases of nephrotic syndrome have onset between 2-3 years of life.

 Congenital kidney diseases are common during the first month of life.
 Up to 1 year of age, the most common kidney diseases usually an infection of the urinary tract.
 Nephrotic syndrome is usually seen after 2 years of life.

 Nephrotic syndrome has many causes and variants; the type that is most common in children is known as “Minimal Change Disease”.
 This condition is most often seen during 3-6 years of life.

 A type of kidney infection known as “Post streptococcal glomerulonephritis (PSGN) is also commonly seen in this age group.
 It usually affects boys, who have had a throat infection or skin infection a few weeks earlier.
 The child will have puffiness around the eyes and swelling of the legs.
 The urine color changes from straw–yellow (normal) to cola color (abnormal).
 Generally, there will be oliguria (passing of less amount of urine).
 Usually, blood pressure is also elevated.
 This condition requires immediate evaluation and management in the hospital.
 Most children having PSGN often recover excellently after appropriate treatment.